google/flutter-desktop-embedding/macOS-Security.md

 Using App Sandbox is required if you plan to distribute your application in the App Store.

+**Important**: `com.apple.security.network.server`, which allows incoming network connections, is enabled by default only for Debug and Profile (to enable the Dart observatory).
+If you need to allow incoming network requests in your application, you must add it to `Runner-Release.entitlements` as well, otherwise your app will work correctly in Debug testing, but fail with Release builds.

 ## Hardened Runtime

 If you choose to distribute your application outside the App Store, you will